IBM StreamSets as Client-Managed Software

 The IBM StreamSets system administrator must create an organization before users can log in to IBM StreamSets.

-An organization is a secure space provided to a set of IBM StreamSets users.
+An organization is a secure space that is provided to a set of IBM StreamSets users.
 All Data Collector engines, pipelines, jobs, topologies, and other objects added by any user in the organization belong to that organization.
 A user logs in to IBM StreamSets as a member of an organization and can access data that belongs to that organization only.

 As the system administrator, you can create a single organization for all users.
 Or you can create multiple organizations for different groups of users.